james59222/SQLchallenge/README.md

 # SQLchallenge
 Module 12 SQL challenge
-Employee tracker database using SQL, inquirier.
+Employee tracker database using SQL, mysql2, and inquirier.
 Prompts to add employees by role id.
 Prompts to add salary, title for role id.
 Able to add new departments and roles.